microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 ---
 ## 🚀Challenge

 Plot a different variable from this dataset.
-Hint: edit this line: `X = X[:, np.newaxis, 2]`.
+Hint: edit this line: `X = X[:,2]`.
 Given this dataset's target, what are you able to discover about the progression of diabetes as a disease?
 ## [Post-lecture quiz](https://gray-sand-07a10f403.1.azurestaticapps.net/quiz/10/)

 ## Review & Self Study